Mexico Residency & Visa Guide for Expats (2026)

 Step 1: Qualify Based on Income or Assets

-Mexico wants to know you won't become a financial burden.
-You must show one of the following:
+Mexico wants to know you can support yourself.
+You need to show one of the following:

 Income option (2026 approximate thresholds):